SadafFatin/course_javascript/README.md

 Read more [here](./js.pdf) !

-Thank you an have a good day
+Thank you and have a good day
 ============================